Amos Fortune: Death

-Violate Fortune died in 1802, one year after her husband, and was buried next to him.
+Violet Fortune died in 1802, one year after her husband, and was buried next to him.
 Their epitaphs were written by the Reverend Laban Ainsworth:

 Legacy

-Elizabeth Yates wrote a Newbery Medal winning biographical novel entitled Amos Fortune, Free Man in 1950.
+Elizabeth Yates wrote a Newbery Medal-winning biographical novel entitled Amos Fortune, Free Man, in 1950.
+Amos Fortune Day was celebrated on February 20, 1955, created by New Hampshire Governor Lane Dwinell.
+F. Alexander Magoun's 1964 novel Amos Fortune's Choice is a fictional biography of Fortune's life.

+A 1997 short film by Matthew Buckingham, Amos Fortune Road, meditates on the scantness and fragility of the surviving historical record regarding Fortune.

 Fortune is featured on a New Hampshire historical marker (number 13) along New Hampshire Route 124 in Jaffrey.

-A 1997 short film by Matthew Buckingham, Amos Fortune Road, meditates on the scantness and fragility of the surviving historical record regarding Amos Fortune.

-F. Alexander Magoun's 1964 novel Amos Fortune's Choice gives a fictional biography of Fortune's life.

-Amos Fortune Day was celebrated, and created for, February 20, 1955.
-Governor Lane Dwinnel of New Hampshire created this holiday.
+The Black Heritage Trail of New Hampshire unveiled a marker honoring Fortune in Jaffrey in 2023.